xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * You should be at the "game" screen.
  * The game round should be 3.
  * Go to the "penny" "city" "Capital".
- * The resource _population_ count should be 12.
+ * The resource "population" count should be 12.

 Until it reaches the population maximum:

- * The resource _population_ maximum should be 20.
+ * The resource "population" maximum should be 20.
  * Skip 8 rounds.
  <!-- SNAPSHOT status=200 -->
  * You should be at the screen of a "city".
- * Game round should be 11.
+ * The game round should be 11.
- * Go to the "penny" "city" "Capital".
- * The resource _population_ count should be 20.
+ * The resource "population" count should be 20.

 And stops growing: